 - Project HomeWorks sessions typically are half-day sessions starting either in the morning or afternoon.
 Please find more details from the details above.

-- The minimum age for volunteers is 18 years old on the date of the session and volunteers must agree to Habitat Japan's "Release and Waiver of Liability" and submit the virtually signed waiver by email prior to the volunteer session day and submit the "Health Declaration Form" on the day of activities. *If volunteers are minors (aged 18-19), each volunteer must submit his/her parent or guardian’s signed agreement on the aforesaid documents.
+- The minimum age for volunteers is 18 years old on the date of the session and volunteers must agree to Habitat Japan's "Release and Waiver of Liability" and submit the virtually signed waiver by email prior to the volunteer session day and submit the "Health Declaration Form" on the day of activities.

 - Volunteers will typically be split into working teams of 2 to 4 people per house.